gar1t/erlang-cli/README.md

 arguments

 **Option**
-: An argument consisting of a leading hyphen character followed by letters or digits
+: An argument consisting of one or two leading hyphen characters followed by letters or digits

 **Option Argument**
 : An argument immediately following an option